Volkswagen Type 3: Engine and drivetrain

-The Type 3 was initially equipped with a 1.5 L (1493 cc) engine based on the air-cooled 1192 cc flat-4 found in the Type 1, but given a 69 mm stroke it became the basis for the 1300 cc, 1500 cc and 1600 cc engines that followed in the later Beetle (Type 1) and Volkswagen Type 2 T1 and T2.
+The Type 3 was initially equipped with a 1.5 L (1493 cc) engine based on the air-cooled 1192 cc flat-4 found in the Type 1, but given a 69 mm stroke, it became the basis for the 1300 cc, 1500 cc and 1600 cc engines that followed in the later Beetle (Type 1) and Volkswagen Type 2 T1 and T2.
 While the long block remained the same as the Type 1, the engine cooling was redesigned by putting the fan on the end of the crankshaft instead of on the generator.
 This reduced the height of the engine profile, allowing greater cargo volume and earning its nicknames: the pancake or suitcase engine.
-1600 cc (1584 cc) engine options became available starting in the 1966 model year, but the 1500 cc options remained available thru the end of Type 3 production.
-Both displacements were available in low compression and high compression versions, so there were low and high compression single carb engines, and low and high compression dual carb engines.
+1600 cc (1584 cc) engine options became available starting in the 1966 model year, but the 1500 cc options remained available through the end of Type 3 production.
+Both displacements were available in low and high compression versions, so there were low and high compression single and dual carb engines.
 The D-Jetronic fuel injection engine was only made in the high compression configuration.

 Starting with the 1966 model year, Type 3 engine numbers came with a letter prefix that indicated the engine type.
-For 1500 cc (all single carb) engines the low compression prefix was M while the high compression prefix was K. For the 1600 cc (all dual carb) engines, the low compression prefix was P and the high compression prefix was T. Fuel injected engines have a U (or X for 1972–73 California cars.)
+For 1500 cc (all single carb) engines, the low compression prefix was M, while the high compression prefix was K. For the 1600 cc (all dual carb) engines, the low compression prefix was P, and the high compression prefix was T. Fuel injected engines have a U (or X for 1972–73 California cars).

-The Type 3 used a similar transmission to the Beetle but with higher ratios (4.125 R&P v 4.375 R&P) and longer axles.
+The Type 3 used a similar transmission to the Beetle, but with higher ratios (4.125 R&P v 4.375 R&P) and longer axles.
 Unlike the Beetle (Type 1), the Type 3 engine and transmission unit was mounted into a subframe (which contained the complete rear suspension), which was then rubber-mounted to the floorpan and body, thereby isolating vibration and road noise from the passenger space.

 The original Volkswagen 1500 used a single side-draught 32 mm Solex PHN carburetor.
-In August 1963 VW introduced twin-carburetor versions, these were, respectively the Volkswagen 1500 'N' (Normal), rated at 45 PS, and the 1500 'S' (Super), 54 PS which had high-compression (8.5:1) domed 83 mm pistons and twin downdraught 32 mm Solex PDSIT carburetors for more power.
+In August 1963, VW introduced two carburetor versions: the Volkswagen 1500 N ("Normal"), rated at 45 PS, and the 1500 S ("Super"), 54 PS which had high-compression (8.5:1) domed 83 mm pistons and twin downdraught 32 mm Solex PDSIT carburetors for more power.